gzuidhof/zarr.js/docs/getting-started/raw-arrays.md

 # Raw Arrays

-Currently there is not a `numpy`-like standard for multi-dimentional arrays in Javascript.
+Currently there is not a `numpy`-like standard for multi-dimensional arrays in Javascript.
 This might change in the future, but for now we offer the option to retrieve data from a zarr store as a RawArray.
 RawArrays include a *single* TypeArray which represents the underlying multi-dimensional using *C* order (row-major) *strides*.

 ## Example